swymbnsl/gcvd-extension/README.md

 # Google Classroom Video Downloader

 A Chrome extension to download "View Only" videos in google classroom and drive.
 A view only file in google drive is fetched in small chunks, with no option to download the whole file.
-This extension intercepts the network requests and manipulates the url to get back the whole file
+This extension intercepts the network requests and manipulates the url to get back the whole file.
+The extension seemlessly integrates with Aria2 to download your files a lot faster than usual chrome downloads.

 ## See it in Action